Lex animata: 2nd to 8th century CE

+The codification by Justinan would later be rediscovered in western Europe with the Authenticum, with the Latin rendering of the concept as Lex Animata.
+The concept had gained wide currency by late antiquity.
+Justinian's formulation, compiled by Tribonian, runs:

+Legal philosopher Akos Tussay argues that Themistius’ usage is when court flattery became legal principle.
+Later echoed in Justinian’s Novels, Tussay believes it to be an evolution from the pseudo-Diotogenes source, which he regards as largely independent of the Archytean tradition.

+12th century CE and onwards

 In the Middle Ages, the glossators of the 12th and 13th centuries, notably Accursius, applied the concept of lex animata to the Holy Roman emperor.
 Accursius rendered the principle in the Code of Justinian as princeps est lex animata in terris ("the prince is the law animate on earth"), and argued that all holders of ordinary jurisdiction over particular geographical areas derived their right from the emperor as living law.

 The term was also used of the pope by hierocratic writers, and it was ultimately extended to individual kings, as the French jurist Barthélemy de Chasseneuz did in the case of the king of France in his 1529 Catalogus gloriae mundi.
 The 14th century Italian jurist Baldus de Ubaldis wrote, "Rex est lex animata ...
 Ego dormio et cor meum, id est, Rex meus, vigilat" ("The king is the law animate ...
 I sleep and my heart, that is, my king, keeps watch"), and in his 1598 The True Law of Free Monarchies, James VI of Scotland also referred to the concept when he affirmed "the old definition ... which makes the King to be a speaking law and the law a dumb King".

 The concept of the king as lex animata faced resistance in medieval English law, however.
 When Parliament ratified the deposition of Richard II in 1399, it listed as one reason the fact that Richard had believed "that the laws were in his own mouth".
 Despite paralleling Byzantine political ideas in other respects, Islamic philosophy also departed from the notion of nomos empsychos by conceiving the caliphs as administering the sharia established by Muhammad rather than as lawgivers in their own right.
 The idea of the lex animata was later deconstructed more systematically by Montesquieu and other constitutional thinkers of the Enlightenment, with Montesquieu pronouncing that iudex est lex loquens: "the judge", not the king, "is the law speaking", and the judge is not animate, but "inanimate", deriving rather than inventing the law.